andrew/ultimate-awesome/README.md

 - [awesome-lm-system](https://github.com/ModelTC/awesome-lm-system) - Summary of system papers/frameworks/codes/tools on training or serving large model.
 - [awesome-astro-datascience](https://github.com/mpi-astronomy/awesome-astro-datascience) - List of resources for Astronomy Data Science .
 - [awesome-ai](https://github.com/MRCIEU/awesome-ai) - Awesome list for all things AI, ML and deep learning.
+- [awesome-microvm](https://github.com/myugan/awesome-microvm) - 📚 A curated list of awesome microVM resources .
 - [flutter-guide](https://github.com/oliver-gomes/flutter-guide) - 📚 Flutter Guide on becoming a Master Flutterista.
 - [awesome-baekjoon](https://github.com/RanolP/awesome-baekjoon) - 눈여겨볼만한 백준 온라인 저지 관련 프로젝트를 모아둡니다.
-- [awesome-brazilian-youtubers](https://github.com/rcarubbi/awesome-brazilian-youtubers) - ▶️ An awesome list of awesome Brazilian YouTubers that teach about technology.
-Tutorials about web development, computer science, machine learning, game development, cybersecurity, and more.
 - [awesome-silverstripe-cms](https://github.com/wernerkrauss/awesome-silverstripe-cms) - Useful resources for Silverstripe CMS and framework.
 - [awesome-processing](https://github.com/zakarialaoui10/awesome-processing) - Processing is a flexible software sketchbook and a language for learning how to code.
 Since 2001, Processing has promoted software literacy within the visual arts and visual literacy within technology.
 There are tens of thousands of students, artists, designers, researchers, and hobbyists who use Processing for learning and prototyping.
 - [awesome-hardware-production](https://github.com/anujdeshpande/awesome-hardware-production) - List of awesome resources for going to production with a hardware product.